Martin Anderson (economist): Hoover Institution

-In 1996 Anderson returned to working on political campaigns, often in concert with other Hoover fellows.
+In 1996, Anderson returned to working on political campaigns, often in concert with other Hoover fellows.
 In his later years, Anderson focused on writing and editing books about Ronald Reagan.
-With coeditors Annelise Graebner Anderson and Kiron Skinner, he used the extensive writings of Ronald Reagan held in archives to publish a series of books detailing Reagan’s ideas and their evolution: Stories in His Own Hand : The Everyday Wisdom of Ronald Reagan (Free Press, 2001), Reagan, in His Own Hand (Simon & Schuster, 2002), Reagan: A Life in Letters (Free Press, 2003), and Reagan's Path to Victory: The Shaping of Ronald Reagan's Vision, Selected Writings (Free Press, 2004).
-As more declassified documents became available, Anderson and his wife and coauthor, Annelise Graebner Anderson, published two more books, detailing Reagan’s negotiations with the Soviet Union to eliminate the proliferation of nuclear weapons and prevent a nuclear war: Reagan's Secret War: The Untold Story of His Fight to Save the World from Nuclear Disaster (Crown Archetype, 2009) and Ronald Reagan: Decisions of Greatness (Hoover Institution Press, 2015).
+With coeditors Annelise Graebner Anderson and Kiron Skinner, he used the extensive writings of Ronald Reagan held in archives to publish a series of books detailing Reagan's ideas and their evolution: Stories in His Own Hand : The Everyday Wisdom of Ronald Reagan (Free Press, 2001), Reagan, in His Own Hand (Simon & Schuster, 2002), Reagan: A Life in Letters (Free Press, 2003), and Reagan's Path to Victory: The Shaping of Ronald Reagan's Vision, Selected Writings (Free Press, 2004).
+As more declassified documents became available, Anderson and his wife and coauthor, Annelise Graebner Anderson, published two more books, detailing Reagan's negotiations with the Soviet Union to eliminate the proliferation of nuclear weapons and prevent a nuclear war: Reagan's Secret War: The Untold Story of His Fight to Save the World from Nuclear Disaster (Crown Archetype, 2009) and Ronald Reagan: Decisions of Greatness (Hoover Institution Press, 2015).

-In 1998 Anderson was named the Hoover Institution's Keith and Jan Hurlbut Fellow.
+In 1998, Anderson was named the Hoover Institution's Keith and Jan Hurlbut Fellow.

+Death

+Anderson died January 3, 2015, in Portola Valley, California, at age 78.

 Republican National Conventions

 Between 1968 and 2004 Martin Anderson attended every Republican National Convention, playing an important role in several.
 In 1972 he was head writer for the Republican Party platform.
-In 1976 he was Reagan’s chief issues adviser, charged with watching over the platform committee.
+In 1976 he was Reagan's chief issues adviser, charged with watching over the platform committee.
 In 1980 he advised Reagan and acted as platform committee overseer, in which role he helped draft compromise language for the Equal Rights Amendment plank of the party platform.
 In 1984 and 1988 he worked as a consultant for the Republican Platform Committee.
 He was a delegate in 1992, 1996, 2000, and 2004.
-In 2000 he was chairman of the GOP's Technology and Economic Prosperity Subcommittee, which worked on the internet provisions of the party platform.
+In 2000, he was chairman of the GOP's Technology and Economic Prosperity Subcommittee, which worked on the internet provisions of the party platform.